 TIME in Maine

-Teachings in Mindful Education (TIME In Maine) is a four-day, three-night professional opportunity for educators seeking to shift the nature of the teaching and learning culture in schools to one that values wellness and renewal.
-Designed for educators at every level of service from classroom teaching to administration and higher ed, TIME offers participants a rich experiential immersion in mindfulness practices, training in self-awareness, and development of strong collegial relationships as the foundation for positive school culture.
+Teachings in Mindful Exploration (TIME in Maine) provides professional opportunities for educators seeking to shift the nature of teaching and learning culture in schools to one that prioritizes well-being and relationships as a foundation for academic rigor.
+Open to educators at every level of service from classroom teaching to administration and higher ed, TIME workshops offer a rich experiential immersion in mindfulness practices, training in self-awareness, and an opportunity to deepen the collegial relationships at the heart of positive school cultures.

 Katie Byrnes PhD: Board President of the Mindfulness in Education Network